 Clean Virginia Community Giving supports innovative efforts to eliminate corruption in Virginia politics and foster an equitable clean energy system by distributing small grants to respected organizations and initiatives.
 Organizations in Virginia supporting these goals are welcome to apply for funding.

-The Community Giving application cycle is currently open.
-Applications will be accepted until Friday, June 7th.
+The Community Giving application cycle is now closed.

 We strive to maintain solid relationships with our partners, stakeholders, and our community built on collaboration, inclusivity, and transparency.
 As such, we remain committed to being accountable, accessible, and offer full financial disclosure.